-The Certificate in Military Technologies Program prepares students with the skills required for successful execution of duties in the fields of Military Leadership, Logistics, and Dangerous Materials Handling.
-Military technologies are an ever-expanding art that involves complex systems, hardware and technologies that possess ever increasing civilian applications.
-Dependent upon critical thought processes and the ability to utilize these ever evolving technologies, today’s military personnel are involved in mission planning, risks assessment, identifying potential hazards, supervising preparations, identifying and maintaining assets, training personnel, and conducting and supervising additional duties.
-This certificate program encompasses and addresses these required skills.
+Completion of a Military Technical Certificate in the field of Military Leadership, Logistics, or Dangerous Materials Handling prepares a student with the skills to successfully execute the duties in these fields during daily military operations.
+Military technical fields are an ever-expanding specialty that involves complex systems, hardware and technologies.
+These systems and technologies possess increasing civilian applications.
+Dependent upon critical thought processes and the ability to utilize these ever evolving technologies, today’s military personnel are involved in mission planning, risk assessments, identifying potential hazards, supervising preparations, identifying and maintaining assets, training personnel, and conducting and supervising additional duties.
+Completion of a Military Technical Certificate encompasses and addresses these required skills.

 Click on the links below to download the Curriculum Guides.